xiix0/scam/README.md

-Look afar and see the end from the beginning.
+Today is the first day of the rest of your life.